-APPLY NOW JUNE 15th DEADLINE (Further instructions below)
+APPLY NOW EXTENDED DEADLINE NOW JUNE 30th!
+(Further instructions below)

 What exactly is a research exchange?
 This is a cornerstone of our program.
 Short term research exchanges (each <3 weeks in duration) will take place throughout the year.
 They are designed to allow researchers the opportunity to spend time working intensively away from their home institutions, within a group with complementary expertise, to pursue various RCN goals.
 Research exchanges can take on myriad forms; below are two examples.
 They need not directly address questions posed in our case studies.